A graphical framework for global optimization of mixed-integer nonlinear programs: Spatial Branch-and-Bound

 \end{proof}

-The result of Propositions~\ref{prop:convergence separable} and \ref{prop:convergence nonseparable} show that the convex hull of the solution set, as represented by the DDs constructed through the proposed convexification technique, converges to the feasible region of the underlying MINLP constraint during the \SBB process.
+The result of Proposition~\ref{prop:convergence nonseparable} shows that the convex hull of the solution set, as represented by the DDs constructed through the proposed convexification technique, converges to the feasible region of the underlying MINLP constraint during the \SBB process.
 This guarantees convergence to the global optimal value of the MINLP (if one exists), as implemented in Algorithm~\ref{alg:global}.

 Since the convergence results above depend on the convergence properties of the lower bound calculation rules used in the DD construction method, we conclude this section by outlining the conditions required to achieve these properties.
 First, we demonstrate that a necessary condition for this property pertains to a variant of lower semicontinuity in the functions defined over the space of their continuous variables, if such variables are present.
 Consider a function $g(\vc{x}):\Re^n \to \Re$, where $I \subset [n]$ and $C = [n] \setminus I$ represent the index sets of integer and continuous variables, respectively.
 Following the Definition~\ref{def:monotone}, we denote by $g(\vc{x}_C, \bar{\vc{x}}_{I}):\Re^{|C|} \to \Re$ the restriction of $g(\vc{x})$ in the space of $\vc{x}_C$, where variables $x_k$ are fixed at value $\bar{x}_k$ for all $k \in I$.
 Further, we say that $g(\vc{x})$ is \textit{lower semicontinuous over a domain} $\mc{D} \subseteq \Re^n$ if for any point $\bar{\vc{x}} \in \mc{D}$ and any $\epsilon > 0$, there exists $\delta > 0$ such that $g(\vc{x}) > g(\bar{\vc{x}}) - \epsilon$ for every $\vc{x} \in \mc{D}$ with $||\vc{x} - \bar{\vc{x}}||_2 < \delta$.